pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 \mathcal{H}_{int} = \sum_{i<j} \frac{C_6}{|R_i - R_j|^6} \hat{n}_i \hat{n}_j
 $$

-where $C_6$ is an interaction coefficient which depends on the principal quantum number of the neutral atom system, $R_i$ are the atomic position in Cartesian coordinates and $\hat{n} = \frac{1-\sigma^z_i}{2}$ is the number operator.
+where $C_6$ is an interaction coefficient which depends on the principal quantum number of chosen the neutral atom system, $R_i$ are the atomic positions in Cartesian coordinates and $\hat{n} = \frac{1-\sigma^z_i}{2}$ is the number operator.

+!!! note
-Notice that this interaction is **always-on** for any computation performed with the Pulser backend and cannot be switched off.
+    The Ising interaction is **always-on** for all computations performed with the Pulser backend.
+It cannot be switched off.

 ## Pulse sequences with Qadence